 Undergraduate research awards

-DFOM students are mentored full-time by the supervising professor, providing students with valuable research experience.
+Students are mentored full-time by the supervising professor, providing students with valuable research experience.
 Typically, students work either on their own project or assisting the supervising professor on one of the faculty member’s projects in progress.
-For more information about the research project listed below, please contact the Faculty Member, as noted.
+DFOM students who applying for the URA can choose to be mentored by one of the faculty members listed in the prospective supervisors section below.

 Prospective Supervisors